Letter from the Senior Leadership Team

 The Compliance Officers are responsible for the day-to-day administration, implementation, and oversight of ongoing compliance under the Program.
 The Legal, Contracts, and Compliance Group is responsible for advising the Compliance Officers and assisting in the development and implementation of the Program.
 The Legal, Contracts, and Compliance Department reports directly to the HDT SVP and General Counsel and, where appropriate, directly to the Board of Directors.

 We encourage all employees to report any suspected violations promptly.
 The Company will not tolerate any kind of retaliation for reports or complaints regarding misconduct that are made in good faith.
 Open communication of issues and concerns by all employees without fear of retribution or retaliation is vital to the successful implementation of the Code of Conduct and our future success.

 The Company maintains a Hotline reporting mechanism through which employees can submit a report or seek guidance without fear of retaliation.
 This reporting system can be accessed at 1-888-706-1505 (US) and 0808-234-2973 (UK) or at www.HDTGlobal.ethicspoint.com.
-Communications to the Hotlines may be made anonymously.
-The Hotlines are manned by an independent company that does not trace phone calls or internet addresses related to information it receives.
+Communications to the Hotline may be made anonymously.
+The Hotline is staffed by an independent company that does not trace phone calls or internet addresses related to information it receives.

 ZERO TOLERANCE OF CORRUPTION

 Company personnel will comply fully with all anti-bribery laws applicable to the conduct of their business, such as the US Foreign Corrupt Practices Act (“FCPA”), the UK Bribery Act 2010 (“UKBA”) and those laws enacted pursuant to International Conventions.